 Rating: 5 out of 5 stars

-Guest review contributed by Miss Blabbaholic.
+This guest review was contributed by Miss Blabbaholic.
 Her blog is about music, travel, love, and life in London, but mostly it’s for people who share her passion for books.